Regional 2 Thames: League table

+Green background is the promotion place.
+Pink background is the relegation place.
+Updated: 27 August 2024 Source:

 2022–23

-Participating teams and locations

 This was the first season following the RFU Adult Competition Review.
 The league had similarities to London 2 North West but was a level higher in the English rugby pyramid being 6 not 7.
 Some of the teams joining would have previously played in London 2 South West being Surrey Rugby affiliated clubs.
 It also picked up three Berkshire RFU and Bucks RFU clubs who had historically competed in SW Division leagues.